sadSader/lua-language-server-wiki/Plugin-(Experimental).md

 function OnSetText(uri, text) end
 ```

-After setting `Lua.develop.enable` to 'true', you can find `diffed.lua` in the log directory, the content of which is the new text after the application differences, for you to debug.
+After setting `Lua.develop.enable` to `true`, you can find `diffed.lua` in the log directory, the content of which is the new text after the application differences, for you to debug.